brunomaga/brunomaga.github.io/publications.md

 ---

+### 2009 [Graph Transformer Networks, Korea University](https://arxiv.org/abs/1911.06455]

+"Most Existing GNNs are designed to learn node representations on the fixed and homogeneous graphs.
+The limitations especially become problematic when learning representations on a misspecified graph or a heterogeneous graph that consists of various types of nodes and edges".
+This paper presents Graph Transformer Networks (GTNs) that are capable of generating new graph structures". " Graph Transformer layer, a core layer of GTNs, learns a soft selection of edge types and composite relations for generating useful multi-hop connections so-called meta-paths".
+"GTNs can be viewed as a graph analogue of Spatial Transformer Networks which explicitly learn spatial transformations of input images or features".
+"The graph generation is interpretable and the model is able to provide insight on effective meta-paths for prediction".
+While existing methods handle heterogenous types of nodes or edges by e.g. a two-stage approach (converting heterogenous to homogeneous graph and then learning representation), GTNs operate on a heterogeneous graph and transform the graph for tasks while learning node representation on the transformed graphs in an end-to-end fashion.

+The goal of GTNs is to "generate new graph structures and learn node representations on the learned graphs simultaneously.
+Unlike most CNNs on graphs that assume the graph is given, GTNs seek for new graph structures using multiple candidate adjacency matrices to perform more effective graph convolutions and learn more powerful node representations.
+Learning new graph structures involves identifying useful meta-paths, which are paths connected with heterogeneous edges, and multi-hop connections"

+In the GTN model, a [Graph Convolutional Network (CGN)](https://arxiv.org/abs/1609.02907) is used to learn useful representations for node classification in an end-to-end fashion.

+---

 ### 2019 [ZeRO: Memory Optimizations Toward Training Trillion Parameter Models, Microsoft](https://arxiv.org/abs/1910.02054)

 ZeRO (as in Zero Redundancy Optimizer) is a parallelism method that "eliminates memory redundancies in data- and model-parallel training while retaining low communication volume and high computational granularity, allowing us to scale the model size proportional to the number of devices with sustained high efficiency".
 The results show the (at the time) largest language model ever created (17B parameters), beating Bert-large (0.3B), GPT-2 (1.5B), Megatron-LM (8.3B), and T5 (11B).
 It also demonstrates super-linear speedup on 400 GPUs (due to an increase of batch size per accelerator).